 The SecretsProvider to use to resolve queried secrets, such as passwords and cryptographic keys.
-Provide either the name of a SecretsProvider object defined in the heap, or specify a SecretsProvider object inline.
+Provide either the name of a SecretsProvider object defined in the heap or specify a SecretsProvider object inline.

-For examples, refer to the following sections:
+Refer to the following sections:

-- Use AM As a single OpenID connect provider
+- Use AM as a single OpenID Connect provider

 - Use multiple OpenID Connect providers

-- Discover and dynamically register with OpenID connect providers
+- Discover and dynamically register with OpenID Connect providers